TingyaoLyu/SPYang1220.github.io/biography.md

 <h5>Research</h5>
 <ul>
 <p>I love Human-Computer Interaction, and I also researched in Machine Learning.
-Now I'm doing research on Text Entry and Interfaces with Prof.Jacob O. Wobbrock in ACE Lab.</p>
+Now I'm doing research on Text Entry and Interfaces with Prof.Jacob O. Wobbrock at ACE Lab.</p>

 <p>I once worked in the HCI Lab of Tsinghua and Multimedia Lab of CUHK.</p>
 <p>2016 Summer I was in MIT Media Lab.</p>